cinnData/MLearning/Examples/[MLE-02] Example - House sales in King County.md

 7520000520          3      1922          1984   232000
 ```

 So, we leave the duplicates where they are.
-We rescale the sale price to the thousands, to have a cleaner picture.
+We rescale the sale price to the thousands, to have simpler numbers.

 ```
 In [7]: df['price'] = df['price']/1000
 ```
-Now, we go for the questions proposed.

 ## Q1.
 Distribution of the sale price